-GLYXAMBI: Severe renal impairment, end-stage renal disease, or dialysis; history of hypersensitivity reaction to empagliflozin, linagliptin, or any of the excipients in GLYXAMBI such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperreactivity.
+GLYXAMBI: Severe renal impairment, end-stage renal disease, or dialysis; Hypersensitivity to empagliflozin, linagliptin, or any of the excipients in GLYXAMBI such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperreactivity.

 JARDIANCE: History of serious hypersensitivity to empagliflozin or any of the excipients in JARDIANCE; severe renal impairment, end-stage renal disease, or dialysis.

-TRADJENTA: History of hypersensitivity to linagliptin, such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperactivity.
+TRADJENTA: Hypersensitivity to linagliptin or any of the excipients in TRADJENTA, such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperactivity.

 WARNINGS AND PRECAUTIONS